jamieallen59/roombaa/README.md

 NNESEESWNWW
 ```

-Do it correctly and you will see the results miraculously displayed as if by magic on your screen.
+Do it correctly and you will see the results displayed as if by magic on your screen.

+Thanks!

 [Roombaa]: https://roombaa.herokuapp.com/